RoryQo/Premier-League-Revenue-Simulation-Model/README.md

 Where $\( R \)$ represents simulated total revenue over a season.

-+ 1,000 baseline simulations and 500 simulations for each of 20 teams with the alpha boost, a Total of 21000 simulated full seasons (attack and defense)
++ 1,000 baseline simulations and 500 simulations for each of 20 teams with the alpha boost, a total of 21000 simulated full seasons (attack and defense)

 ### Output: